slatedocs/slate/source/includes/_message.md

 - correlation_id: ()

 #### Body
-- entries: An array of the entries within this group, each entry should be composed with json of body and headers.
+- entries: An array of the entries within this group, each entry should be composed with JSON for body and headers.
 For example: